 Right here.
 I really love this drawing feature, select that and then I would choose the thumbnail from my actual desktop and that’s it.
 And then click save, and that will actually change the thumbnail.

 And that’s it.
 Boom goes the dynamite!
-So that’s how you do it.
-So hopefully you found this really useful.
+That’s how you do it.
+Hopefully you found this really useful.
 I wanted to make a quick tutorial because I get a lot of questions about, you know, how do you do your thumbnails?
 And this is how I do it.
-So hopefully you found that useful.
+Hopefully you found that useful.

 And if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel where I do lots more tutorials about social media, about live streaming, everything you need to know to get your business humming up and running on social media.

 And you know, if you’re looking to grow your business using social media, make sure that you grab a copy of my Facebook Live Cheat Sheets.
 It’s a super simple guide to get you up and streaming on Facebook live, even if you’ve never hit record before.

 I’ll put the link to that on the screen and in the description box below.
 Thanks for joining me tonight on the live stream.
 And I will see you on the next video, bye for now.